apecloud/kubeblocks/docs/user_docs/kubeblocks-for-qdrant/manage-qdrant.md

 ---
-title: Manage Vector Databases with KubeBlocks
+title: Manage Qdrant with KubeBlocks
 description: How to manage vector databases on KubeBlocks
-keywords: [qdrant, milvus,weaviate]
+keywords: [qdrant, vector database, control plane]
 sidebar_position: 1
-sidebar_label: Manage Vector Databases with KubeBlocks
+sidebar_label: Manage Qdrant with KubeBlocks
 ---
-# Manage Vector Databases with KubeBlocks
+# Manage Qdrant with KubeBlocks

 The popularity of generative AI (Generative AI) has aroused widespread attention and completely ignited the vector database (Vector Database) market.
-KubeBlocks supports the management of vector databases, such as Qdrant, Milvus, and Weaviate.
+Qdrant (read: quadrant) is a vector similarity search engine and vector database.
+It provides a production-ready service with a convenient API to store, search, and manage points—vectors with an additional payload Qdrant is tailored to extended filtering support.
+It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.

-In this chapter, we take Qdrant as an example to show how to manage vector databases with KubeBlocks.
+KubeBlocks supports the management of Qdrant.

 Before you start, [install kbcli](./../installation/install-with-kbcli/install-kbcli.md) and [install KubeBlocks](./../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).

 ## Create a cluster